-- a. community facilities and infrastructure consisting of a key civic or entertainment development and supporting uses, local community centre, meeting spaces, administration space, urban open space infrastructure; and - a built form which frames and activates the forecourt and the other elements of the adjoining urban open space to create a human scale and pedestrian friendly environment.
+- a. community facilities and infrastructure consisting of a key civic or entertainment development and supporting uses, local community centre, meeting spaces, administration space, urban open space infrastructure;

+- a built form which frames and activates the forecourt and the other elements of the adjoining urban open space to create a human scale and pedestrian friendly environment; and

+- c. an integrated facility that demonstrates iconic architecture with expansive high amenity public realm and may comprise the following uses:

+- premium hotel

+- arcades, pools, salons, gyms and other recreational facilities

+- meeting and conference spaces

+- theatre and convention facilities

+- cinemas

+- boutique retail outlets

+- bars/restaurants